Our Team

 2020

-Emily Darnett is interned at the Centre for Health Equity Training, Research and Evaluation (CHETRE).
+Emily Darnett interned at the Centre for Health Equity Training, Research and Evaluation (CHETRE).
 She is currently working on creating an evidence for Green Space supporting Indigenous health benefits.

 -